galawaydude/yts/Readme.md

 # YouTube Transcript Search (YTS)

-A friend needed an application that let him, search videos from his personal playlists, based on the transcript information.
+A friend needed a tool that let him, search videos from his personal playlists, based on the transcript information.
 A platform called filmot does this, but is not personalized for private playlists, I added that functionality, with a bunch of others.

 ## Tech Stack